dev-think-one/nova-flexible-content/README.md

 use Laravel\Nova\Fields\Markdown;
 use NovaFlexibleContent\Layouts\Layout;

-class SimpleWysiwygLayout extends Layout
+class VideoLayout extends Layout
 {
-    /**
-     * The layout's unique identifier.
-     * The `name` parameter used to store the chosen layout in the field's value.
-     * Choose it wisely, you'll probably use it to identify the layouts in your application.
-     */
-    protected string $name = 'wysiwyg';

-    /**
-     * The displayed title.
-     *
-     * @var string
-     */
+    // Optionally you limit count of this layout in flexible groups
-    protected string $title = 'Simple content section';
+    // protected int $limit = 3;

     /**
      * Get the fields displayed by the layout.